mvoehringer/gpioLogger/README.md

  * Non blocking IO (thanks to NodeJs) - the deamon will not miss signals, while sending to the middle-ware
  * You can configure how often you want to send results to the middle-ware
  * You don't need special io-board to count S0 like sensors, because you can connect them directly to you GPIO port
+ * You can configure an software debounce timeout per channel
+ * Configure the edge to watch for (rising, falling or both)

 ## Install ##
 ### Install actual version of nodejs ###